Dusty Baker: San Francisco Giants (1993–2002)

 In 2002, his Giants won 95 games and clinched the Wild Card by 3 1/2 games.
 In the 2002 National League Division Series, they faced the Atlanta Braves.
 The two teams split the first four games before a pivotal Game 5 in Atlanta, which the Giants won 3–1 to deliver their first postseason series victory since 1989.
 The Giants faced the St. Louis Cardinals (who had beaten the Arizona Diamondbacks, the defending champions) in the 2002 National League Championship Series.
 The Giants won the series in five games for their first pennant in thirteen years, winning on a walk-off single by Kenny Lofton.
 They advanced to the World Series against the Anaheim Angels, who were managed by his former Dodger teammate Mike Scioscia.
 The teams split the first two games in Anaheim before going to San Francisco.
 In Game 3, they were routed 10–4, but the Giants responded with a narrow 4–3 victory in Game 4 before a big win in Game 5 by a score of 16–4.
 The Giants were one victory away from the championship and had two games in Anaheim to do so.
 The Giants struck first in Game 6, scoring three runs in the fifth inning before adding runs in the sixth and seventh innings to make it 5–0.
 However, the seventh would start the unraveling of the game; in the inning, starting pitcher Russ Ortiz (who had 98 pitches) allowed consecutive singles after getting one out before Baker pulled him out for Félix Rodríguez.
 Scott Spiezio came up to the plate and soon hit a shot to right field to narrow the score to 5–3.
-In the next inning, Darin Erstad hit a leadoff line-drive shot for a home run before Tim Salmon and Garret Anderson hit singles that made Baker put in Robb Nen (battling a shoulder injury for most of the year) to try and close out the inning without allowing more runs.
+In the next inning, Darin Erstad hit a leadoff line-drive shot for a home run before Tim Salmon and Garret Anderson hit singles that made Baker put in Robb Nen (battling a shoulder injury for most of the year) to try to close out the inning without allowing more runs.
 However, a double by Troy Glaus scored the runners to give the Angels a lead they would not relinquish.
 The five-run deficit was the largest comeback in an elimination game in the World Series.
 While the Giants scored first in Game 7, the Angels scored three runs in the third inning to build a cushion on their way to a 4–1 victory.

 Despite Baker's success in San Francisco, he had an increasingly strained relationship with owner Peter Magowan, one that even the Giants' first pennant in 13 years could not mend.
 The Giants did not renew his contract after the season, letting him leave to manage the Chicago Cubs and hiring Felipe Alou to replace him.
 Baker finished his tenure with a record of 840 wins and 715 losses in the regular season and 11 wins and 13 losses in the post-season.